Science & Tech

 Scientists have observed the biggest feeding frenzy ever recorded after a swarm of cod ate 10 million fish in a matter of hours.

-Our vast oceans are places where scientists continue to make surprising discoveries, but while one man was horrified to witness fish eating a salmon fillet he dropped into the sea, sea animals eating one another is very natural phenomenon.
+Our vast oceans are places where scientists continue to make surprising discoveries, but while one man was horrified to witness fish eating a salmon fillet he dropped into the sea, sea animals eating one another is a very natural phenomenon.

 A study conducted by the Massachusetts Institute of Technology (MIT) alongside Norwegian oceanographers found that a wild feeding frenzy off the coast of Norway is one of the biggest on record.